bigladder/atheneum/doc/style.md

 Variable names should begin with a lower-case letter, using underscores to separate words.

-* Do use names that are
-    * descriptive
-    * intention-revealing
-    * self-documenting
-    * pronounceable

-* Avoid
-    * coding the variable type into its name (as in “Hungarian” notation)
-    * abbreviations / single letters
-    * difference without distinction (i.e. var-latest vs. var-final)
-    * names that are cutesey or inside-joke-y

 Class member variables should not use any prefix or suffix to denote type, scope, or constness.

 If function input arguments might shadow member or local variable names used inside the function, append  `_in` to the argument variable names to explicitly prevent shadowing.

 ## Enumeration names